CosmiQ/solaris/README.md

 See the [readthedocs](https://cw-eval.readthedocs.io/) page. -->

 ## Dependencies
-All dependencies can be found in the docker file [Dockerfile](./Dockerfile) or [environment.yml](./environment.yml)
+All dependencies can be found in the requirements file [./requirements.txt](requirements.txt) or [environment.yml](./environment.yml)

 ## License